Accountants for Digital Tax

 Making Tax Digital Advice

-Keeping digital records and making quarterly updates will not be made mandatory for taxes other than VAT before April 2020 at the earliest, starting with MTD for Income Tax Self-Assessment for the self-employed and landlords with gross property of business income of £10,000 or more.
+Keeping digital records and making quarterly updates will not be made mandatory for taxes other than VAT before April 2024 at the earliest, starting with MTD for Income Tax Self-Assessment for the self-employed and landlords with gross property of business income of £10,000 or more.

 This timetable differs drastically from the original system proposed by the Government and restricts the number of businesses immediately affected by the MTD regime.

 Nevertheless, businesses do need to be prepared for the gradual implementation of the new digital tax regime.

 Contact us today to find out how we can save your business time and money, while making the transition to Making Tax Digital for VAT as stress-free as possible.